Fixing the center-of-mass frame of numerical relativity waveforms using the post-Newtonian center-of-mass charge: Modeling COM charge in PN theory

 \figfvsnu

-The factor $\nu^2 \sqrt{1-4\nu}$ is crucial during numerically computing $\vec{G}$.
+The factor $\nu^2 \sqrt{1-4\nu}$ is crucial during the numerical computation of the CoM charge.
 It vanishes at the equal-mass point $\nu = 1/4$, where moreover its derivative is undefined.
-If there are small errors in the numerical estimate of $\nu$ from the metadata, it can result in large differences between the numerical computation of $\vec{G}$ and the analytical expression in Eq.~\eqref{eq:CoM in PN frame}.
+If there are small errors in the numerical estimate of $\nu$ from the metadata, it can result in large differences between the numerical computation of $\vec{G}$ and the analytical expression from Eq.~\eqref{eq:CoM in PN frame}.
 We show this behavior of the prefactor in Fig.~\ref{fig:fvsnuplot}.
 Thus, we avoid using equal mass ratio binaries for our analysis.
 Pushing the calculation in Eq.~\eqref{eq:CoM in PN frame} to higher PN order could potentially alleviate this sensitivity to $\nu$.

 The NR simulations are in frames which are boosted and translated with respect to the PN CoM frame.
 Thus, we need to know how $\vec{G}$ transforms under translations and (small) boosts, to be able to perform fits to NR data.
-We start with the expression of center-of-mass charge,
+We start with the expression of center-of-mass charge

-For a boost parameter $\vec{\beta}$, \footnote{ This boost vector $\vec{\beta}$ should not be confused with the metric function $\beta$ defined in Sec.~\ref{sec: effect of BMS}.} the individual terms will transform under a small boost as
+For a boost parameter $\vec{\beta}$,\footnote{ This boost vector $\vec{\beta}$ should not be confused with the metric function $\beta$ defined in Sec.~\ref{sec: effect of BMS}.} the individual terms will transform under a small boost as

 Thus, the transformation of $\vec{G}$ under a small boost is given by

 where we have neglected $\mathcal{O}(\beta^2)$ terms.
 Since we are using PN results, all the charges have expansions in terms of the PN order-counting parameter $x$.
 We use the PN expression of BMS charges for quasicircular nonprecessing systems presented in~\cite{Blanchet:2018yqa, Blanchet:2024mnz}, (we only need up to 3PN order for our level of approximation)